-Each student is encouraged to seek advice from the Career Services Office or Academic Coordinator when problems of a personal nature are having or could have a negative effect on the student's academic performance.
+Each student is encouraged to seek advice from the Student Services staff member or Academic Coordinator when problems of a personal nature are having or could have a negative effect on the student's academic performance.
 When appropriate, a student may be referred to outside agencies or professionals.

-Career Services
+Career and Placement Services

 FEI offers career training and resources to students and graduates to assist them with their personal growth and professional development.
-FEI's desire is to prepare each graduate to the point that they feel very confident when is time to search for employment and seek new career opportunities.
+FEI's desire is to prepare each graduate to the point that they feel confident when is time to search for employment and seek new career opportunities.